This Exoskeleton Could Help Paraplegic Children Walk Again

 Paraplegic children: the patients most in need of this technology

-The unit has a long battery life, doesn’t weight a lot and has a nice design.
+The unit has a long battery life, doesn’t weigh a lot, and has a nice design.

-Despite the existence of exoskeleton’s for older people, the first exoskeleton in the world for children was presented in June this year.
+Despite the existence of exoskeleton’s for older people, the first exoskeleton in the world for children was presented in June of 2016.
 It’s still in the experimental stages, but the Spanish National Research Council (CSIC) say that this exoskeleton is only the beginning of their plans for the future in regards to this technology.

 The directors of this robotic project explain that these exoskeletons will soon be appearing in hospitals, serving as a form of muscle training therapy.
 This will help children with spinal cord muscular atrophy maintain their mobility.

-- Intense rehabilitation by using an exoskeleton is vital when it comes to young children.
-This is because their neuroplasticity and their ability to regain part of their mobility is, without a doubt, more hopeful than in cases with adults.
+Rehabilitation by using an exoskeleton is vital when it comes to young children.
+This is because their neuroplasticity and their ability to regain part of their mobility are, without a doubt, more hopeful than in cases with adults.

-This is because this device will allow them to have a better life.
+This device will allow children to have the opportunity to have a better life.
 Moreover, they won’t only benefit from better mobility, but will also have better physical health and a low probability of their state getting worse.

 For paraplegic children, exoskeletons are like Iron Man’s armor.
 It’s something amazing that allows them to stand up and do something that many of them have never done: walk.

-- There are only some models in certain hospitals.
-Furthermore, the project directors of exoskeletons say that the only way for children to have one right now is for their family to rent one.
+There are only some models in certain hospitals.
+However, the project directors of exoskeletons say that the only way for children to have one right now is for their family to rent one.
 Unfortunately, this would cost them 800 euros (around 855 dollars) a month.

 This is a very high figure for the majority of families.
 Therefore, acquiring an exoskeleton for their child is a distant dream.
 Sadly, this brings more sadness than joy into these family’s lives.